derhansen/selenium_parallel_junit/README.md

 What does it do?
 -

-This maven project shows how to execute Selenium tests in parallel with JUnit.
+This maven project shows how to execute Selenium tests in parallel with JUnit by using the JUnit ParallelComputer class.